Alpharouk/Semantic-segmentation-RGBD-SegNet/README.md

 ## Conclusion

-This project is about semantic segmentation of plant organs into (4 classesusing synthetic RGB-D images.
-The
+This project is about semantic segmentation of plant organs into 4 classes + Background using synthetic RGB-D images.

 ## References